Richard Haking: Subsequent attacks

-On 13 October there was another attack, that was somewhat better planned than the earlier efforts.
+On 13 October there was another attack that was somewhat better planned than the earlier efforts.
 Haking insisted that the attacking brigades be given precise orders as to their objectives and the direction and timing of their advance.
-Care was taken to see that troops were supplied with grenades, that they took machine-guns forward with them and that they kept communications trenches clear.
+Care was taken to see that troops were supplied with grenades, took machine-guns with them and that they kept communications trenches clear.
 The 18-pounder guns were to be kept in the front line to give covering fire as the men went over the top, a tactic used at the Battle of Festubert earlier in the year.
 At a First Army conference on 6 October it was agreed that XI Corps would be supported by "every available gun" and by smoke over a wide front (to force the Germans to disperse their fire).
 Attempts were also made to assimilate tactical lessons from recent assaults and in some divisions to train on scale models.

-On 10 and 12 October, divisional artillery concentrated on wire cutting and heavier guns bombarded German strongpoints.
+On 10 and 12 October, divisional artillery concentrated on wire cutting; the heavier guns bombarded German strongpoints.
 Haking persuaded himself that the enemy were "shaken and disorganised" ("little more than wishful thinking" in Lloyd's view) and that enough artillery and gas was available to win a decisive victory (the bombardment did little damage to the German positions).
 Haking gave optimistic speeches to the attacking brigades.
 On the day of the attack and apparently at Haking's insistence, the heavy guns were again "lifted" from the German front line an hour before the 2:00 p.m. attack, leaving them to be bombarded only by shrapnel – a tactic used by the Guards Brigade earlier in the battle.
 Haking ignored advice from Haig (on the telephone on 28 September) that this had been a bad idea, although in accordance with Army doctrine at the time.

 Haig once again delegated the decision to Haking as the "man on the spot".
 Haking appears to have thought that High Explosive fire might disperse British gas (although gas was an adjunct to the attack) but he also wanted to give the Germans "a chance to run away".
-Edward Stuart-Wortley, GOC 46th (North Middland) Division, in XI Corps, later complained that his troops had been "hurried into the trenches" with barely enough time "to become acquainted with the actual position".
+Edward Montagu-Stuart-Wortley, GOC 46th (North Midland) Division, in XI Corps, later complained that his troops had been "hurried into the trenches" with barely enough time "to become acquainted with the actual position".
 Haking overruled his wish to launch a careful step-by-step attack, telling him that he would "reach Fosse 8 without firing a shot", "seriously misleading the troops under his command" or else "simply ignorant".
 The attack went so badly that Lieutenant-Colonel Josiah Wedgwood sent a report to the Prime Minister.